Choosing To Make a Difference

-CTA is continually working to promote policies to improve public education such as more funding for our public schools and smaller class sizes, as well as fighting back attacks on education and teachers.
-CTA has been and continues to battle massive state budget cuts to public education.
-At a time when big corporations and the wealthy few are rewriting the rules in their favor, lawsuits are being lodged against unions by those very entities, in an attempt to strip away our rights and silence our collective voice.
+CTA is dedicated to promoting policies that improve public education such as more funding for our public schools and smaller class sizes, as well as fighting back attacks on education and teachers.
+CTA continues to battle massive state budget cuts to public education.
+At a time when big corporations and the wealthy few are rewriting the rules in their favor, these same entities are filing lawsuits and using their influence to change laws in an attempt to strip away our rights and silence our collective voice.

 A voluntary member contribution of $20 a year has been established to help fight attacks on public education and to create a CTA foundation to provide more scholarships to members and support teachers’ ideas to improve public schools.
 The dues contribution is voluntary and flexible.
 Members are automatically enrolled in the default allocation of $10 to support CTA advocacy efforts and $10 to the Foundation for Teaching and Learning.